zekash-dev/ti-sa-combat-calc/README.md

 5. PDS fire
 6. Bombardment

+### 3. Feature requests

+Community feature requests

+1. Hit assignment protocols (for example designating a specific unit to save until last)
+2. Casualty result view (probability of X number of units surviving)

-### 3. Quality of life improvements
+### 4. Quality of life improvements

 Improvements that increase the usability of the calculator

 1. Swap attacker and defender
-2. Assign default technologies when switching faction
+2. Assign default technologies when switching faction (reset other techs)
 3. Pick any faction upgrade as Virus
 4. Save input states (in-browser storage)
 5. _&lt;other improvements depending on feedback&gt;_

-### 4. Rare and complicated effects
+### 5. Rare and complicated effects

 Effects that come up rarely or are complicated to implement